Which of the following terms means "near the center of the body"? | Channels for Pearson+

 1

-Step 1: Begin by understanding the anatomical directional terms.
-These terms are used to describe the location of structures in relation to other structures or locations in the body.
+Step 1: Begin by understanding the anatomical directional terms provided in the question.
+These terms are used to describe the location of structures in relation to other structures in the body.

-Step 2: Define the term 'Deep.'
-In anatomy, 'Deep' refers to a position farther away from the surface of the body, closer to the internal structures or the center of the body.
+Step 2: Define each term: - 'Superficial' refers to a position closer to the surface of the body. - 'Medial' refers to a position closer to the midline or center of the body. - 'Lateral' refers to a position farther away from the midline, towards the sides. - 'Distal' refers to a position farther from the point of attachment or origin, typically used in reference to limbs.

-Step 3: Compare 'Deep' with the other options provided: 'Superficial' means closer to the surface of the body, 'Distal' refers to a position farther from the point of attachment or origin, and 'Lateral' means away from the midline of the body.
+Step 3: Focus on the phrase 'near the center of the body' in the question.
+This phrase aligns with the definition of 'Medial,' which describes proximity to the midline or center.

-Step 4: Recognize that 'Deep' is the term that best describes 'near the center of the body,' as it indicates proximity to internal structures rather than the surface or extremities.
+Step 4: Compare the definitions of the other terms ('Superficial,' 'Lateral,' and 'Distal') to ensure they do not match the description 'near the center of the body.'

-Step 5: Conclude that the correct term for 'near the center of the body' is 'Deep,' based on its anatomical definition and comparison with the other options.
+Step 5: Conclude that the correct term matching 'near the center of the body' is 'Medial,' based on its definition and comparison with the other options.

 Watch next

-Master Superficial and Deep with a bite sized video explanation from Bruce BryanStart learning
+Master Medial and Lateral with a bite sized video explanation from Bruce BryanStart learning

 Related Videos